Wet and Dry PCB Etching Solutions: Which Process is the Right Solution?

 Applications of Wet Etching

-If you perform a quick search of the term ‘PCB wet etching’, you’ll find a plethora of DIY videos and instructions on how to etch your own boards with simple, easy to attain items.
+If you perform a quick search of the term ‘PCB wet etching’, you’ll find a plethora of DIY videos and instructions on how to etch your own circuit board with simple, easy to attain items.
 The materials involved can range from simple household items such as the use of hydrogen peroxide, vinegar, and salt.
-Other, more robust applications involve the use of more ‘potent’ chemicals such as copper chloride.
+Other, more robust applications involve the use of more ‘potent’ chemicals such as cupric chloride (copper chloride) or ferric chloride (iron chloride).

 If you are in need of a higher quantity production, further considerations should be made accordingly.
 The amount of material alone in a production level wet etch will surpass that of the dry method, along with floor space required for bathing, proper training and education of your workers, as well as governmental permits required for disposal.